-Thanks for your interest in writing on the CoSchedule Blog!
-We’re looking for fresh perspectives from the sharpest minds in content marketing to provide our audience with actionable, in-depth content that helps them better plan, organize, and promote their work.
-If you think you’re up to the task?
+Thanks for your interest in writing for the CoSchedule Blog.
+We’re always looking for fresh insights from the sharpest minds in marketing to help our audience do their best work.
+Think you’re up to the task?
 Keep reading to learn what it takes to write a successful post for us.

 We get a lot of pitches.
 Most don’t get accepted.
 Here are some tips to stay out of our trash can: